Table of Contents

 Nature never disappoints.
 Get out into it, and it will elevate your mood!
 Here are some of my favorite spots!

-- Jack-O-Lantern Spectacular is a beautiful display of cut and lit pumpkins at Providence’s Roger William’s Zoo.
+• Jack-O-Lantern Spectacular is a beautiful display of cut and lit pumpkins at Providence’s Roger William’s Zoo.
 Go on weeknights when it opens (at 6 p.m.) or expect long lines.
-Also at the zoo is Spooky Zoo with trick-or-treating through the zoo for kids in costume on designated days.
+Spooky Zoo is also at the zoo with trick-or-treating for kids in costume on designated days.

 Look at the list of New England’s Five Best Pumpkin Festivals.